abdulwahed-s/nuqta-prototype/README.md

 1. Install the app from the provided link.
 2. Explore the various sections, especially the "دحيح" section to experience the Gemini AI integration.

+## License

+This project is licensed under the MIT License.
+You are free to use, modify, and distribute this software under the terms of the license.

+For more details, see the [LICENSE](./LICENSE) file in this repository.